 - Food coloring of your choice

 - Cream butter, cream the butter and sugar in a large bowl until light and fluffy.
 Beat in the egg and vanilla.
 Add flour and baking powder and stir till combined.
 Put dough on a large piece of plastic wrap and flatten into a disk.
 Wrap well and chill for at least an hour.

 - On floured surface, roll out half of dough to about ⅛ inch thickness.
 Keep other half refrigerated till needed.
 Using cookie cutters of your choice, cut and place on parchment lined cookie sheet at least an inch apart.
 Bake 7-9 minutes till cookies start to brown on edges and are firm.
 Cool for a couple minutes, then remove to cooling rack.

-- To make , whisk together all ingredients.
-Add a bit more milk to thin if needed.
+- To make the frosting , whisk together all ingredients.
+Add a bit more milk and/or corn syrup to thin if needed.